UWMRO/Focuser/docs/index.md

   * Return a number that gives correct focus

 Note: the FWHM method does not work for “donuts” -- extremely out of focus stars.
-Two ways: Measure FWHM and take the smallest value; look for the image the star is the brightest in (small radius)